Learn about the basics of Graniitti API responses:

 HTTP methods allowed for sending a request.
 The allowed methods vary based on resource and resource type.

-For more information about which methods the different resource types support, see Reference.
+For more information about which methods the different resource types support, see the Graniitti API reference.

 |Domains from which requests are accepted in cross-origin resource sharing (CORS).|